Several types of columns are used in building construction, the effective depth of a column is at least 3 times its lateral dimension.

-Different types of columns are used in construction industries and they can be classified based on several conditions:
+Different types of columns are used in construction industries, they can be classified based on several conditions as follows:

 Following are the types of columns based on size:

-Due to the simplicity in shuttering and to preventing it from collapsing due to pressure it is very easy to construct and cast rectangular or square columns, while the concrete is still in the flow able form.
+Due to the ease of shuttering and to prevent it from collapsing due to pressure, rectangular or square columns are much easier to construct and cast, while concrete is still in a flowable form.

 Squares or rectangles are better in cost and cheaper.

-Circular columns are mostly used for aesthetic functions within the elevation of buildings.
+Circular column is mostly used for aesthetic functions within the elevation of buildings.

-In a circular column, more than 4 longitudinal steel bars are used as a reinforcement strip and its bending resistance is usually greater than square or rectangular column.
+In this column, more than 4 longitudinal steel bars are used as a reinforcement strip and its bending resistance is usually greater than square or rectangular column.

 Generally, L-shaped columns are used in the corners of the boundary wall and have similar characteristics like rectangular or square column.